France-ioi/algorea-devdoc/items/contests.md

 ## Before a contest

 Before starting a contest, the participant should be able to see the title and description of the contest (the parent item) but nothing about the tasks themselves.
-Practically, it means he must have "can_view:info" permissipn to the parent item and no access at all to the children.
+Practically, it means he must have "can_view:info" permission to the parent item and no access at all to the children.

 ## Starting a contest